Application System opens: October 15, 2026

 - a four-year Honours degree in Sociology, Social Psychology or closely related social scientific field.

-- minimum B+ average in third and fourth level courses in the discipline (first class standing, 78%, 9/12 or 3.3/4.0).
+- minimum B+ average in third and fourth level Sociology courses (first class standing, 78%, 9/12 or 3.3/4.0).

 The admissions process is competitive; meeting the minimum requirements does not guarantee admission.